lucasvalenteds/poc-rn-testing/README.md

 # POC: React Native Testing

 It demonstrates how to write unit tests to a component that makes HTTP calls.

 The design uses Context API to inject abstractions into the components.
+It contains React Navigation to demonstrate how to setup Jest to work.

 ## How to run